Ritalin (Methylphenidate Hydrochloride)

 Primary Uses

-Ritalin is used to treat Attention Deficit Hyperactivity Disorder (ADHD) in children and narcolepsy (a sleep-attack disorder) in adults.
+Ritalin is primarily used to treat attention deficit hyperactivity disorder (ADHD) in children and narcolepsy in adults.

 How It Works

-Ritalin is a class of medicine that increases the activity of the brain to help improve focus and reduce sleep attacks.
+Ritalin works by enhancing the activity of certain neurotransmitters in the brain, helping to improve focus and reduce impulsivity.

 How to Take Ritalin